Oluyide/FinnAir/README.md

 6. However the APIs are secured using the JWT bearer AuthenticationScheme.

-7. Logging was also implemented to monitor the status of the Endpoints.
+7. Logging was also implemented to monitor the status of the Endpoints and the general health of the app.